- Date filed

 Allegations

-In January 2020, Comité de la Solidaridad con la Causa Árabe (The Committee of Solidarity for the Arab Cause) filed a specific instance against Israeli company Shapir Engineering and Industry and Spanish company Construcciones y Auxiliar de Ferrocarriles (CAF), at the Israeli and Spanish NCPs.
-The complaint concerns activities of the companies in the Occupied Palestinian Territory related to construction and infrastructure work.
-According to the complaint, the companies allegedly formed a consortium, TransJerusalem J-Net Ltd., that won a contract to extend an existing light rail tram line (red line) and build another tram line (green line) from Jerusalem to illegal settlements in the West Bank.
+In December 2019 and January 2020, Comité de la Solidaridad con la Causa Árabe (The Committee of Solidarity for the Arab Cause) filed two specific instances against Spanish company Construcciones y Auxiliar de Ferrocarriles (CAF) and Israeli company Shapir Engineering and Industry to the Spanish and Israeli NCPs, respectively.
+The complaints concern activities of the companies in the Occupied Palestinian Territory related to construction and infrastructure management of tramway lines that enter into the occupied Palestinian territory.
+According to the complaints, the companies allegedly formed a consortium, TransJerusalem J-Net Ltd., that won a contract to extend and manage an existing light rail tram line (red line) and build another tram line (green line) from Jerusalem to illegal settlements in the West Bank.

 Relevant OECD Guidelines